Zakynthos: Notable people

 Among the most famous Zakynthians is the 19th-century poet Dionysios Solomos, whose statue adorns the main town square.
-The Italian poet Ugo Foscolo was born in Zakynthos.
-The famous Renaissance surgeon and anatomist Andreas Vesalius died on Zakynthos after being shipwrecked while making a pilgrimage to the Holy Land.
-His body is thought to have been buried on the island but the site has been lost.
-Early 19th-century poet and playwright Elizabeth Moutzan-Martinegou was also born there.
+The Italian poet Ugo Foscolo was born in Zakynthos: he wrote the sonnet "A Zacinto" dedicated to the island.
+Antonios Komoutos, the second head of state "Prince" of the Septinsular Republic, originated from Zakynthos.
+Early 19th-century poet and playwright Elizabeth Moutzan-Martinegou, the first prominent modern Greek female writer, was born on the island.
+Andreas Vesalius, famous Renaissance surgeon and anatomist, died on Zakynthos after being shipwrecked while making a pilgrimage to the Holy Land.
+His body is thought to have been buried on the island, but the site has been lost.

 Tourism

+The Museum of Solomos and Eminent Zakynthians, located on St Mark's plaza, includes local art from the 18th and 19th centuries, as well as sculptures, musical instruments contemporary to the eminent Zakynthians, and ceramics.
+In particular, it features Dionysios Solomos and Andreas Kalvos.

-Since the mid 1980s, Zakynthos has become a hub for 18-to-30-year-old tourists, leading to Alykanas and Laganas (formerly quiet villages) becoming hotbeds of clubbing hotels, nightclubs, bars and restaurants.
+Since the mid-1980s, Zakynthos has become a hub for 18-to-30-year-old tourists, leading particularly to Laganas (formerly a quiet village) becoming a hotbed of clubbing, nightclubs, bars, and restaurants.